MIT-LCP/mimic-workshop/README.md

 - a demo version of MIMIC which can be quickly installed in the Firefox web browser with the SQLite Plugin.
 - some sample SQL queries which can be used to query the MIMIC data
-- an iPython Notebook which connects to the demo MIMIC database, allowing the data to be analysed using Python.
+- an IPython Notebook which connects to the demo MIMIC database, allowing the data to be analysed using Python.

 ## What is MIMIC-III?